zainthedev/waldo/README.md

 ## Reflection

-  This was a project built for The Odin Project to show off the skills that I have learned thus far, as well as an opportunity to learn TypeScript and styled-components.
-TypeScript is outside of the scope of The Odin Project, and as such, my learning was 100% self-directed.
+  This was a project built for The Odin Project (TOP) to show off the skills that I have learned thus far, as well as an opportunity to learn TypeScript and styled-components.
+TypeScript is outside of the scope of The Odin Project, and as such, my learning was 100% self-directed, as opposed to the point in the right direction towards useful resources that TOP gives.

   Implementing TypeScript was daunting at first, but after a day or two, I grew to enjoy it and now feel fairly comfortable - there's still much left to learn, however.